heikkivihersalo/kotisivu-block-theme/README.md

 3. Taking away all the control is probably not the best idea.
 Ideology behind `section` and `wrapper` is to limit possibilities that client has.
 Also it creates a little bit cleaner markup.
 However there is a custom built styling options (css grid, background color and spacing).
 These are probably one of the most common controls that are needed for different sections, so it is wise to have the ability to control them straight from the editor.

 4. Creating separate set of utility classes is also probably a good thing.
 In `src/assets/styles/inline/utilities.css` you can find current utility classes that are added to the site <head>.
-Really useful ones are basically all the css-grid related stuff (`grid-cols-<XX>`) and `is-visually-hidden` that hides the element visually but keeps it accessible for screen readers.
+Really useful ones are basically all the css-grid related stuff (`has-cols-<XX>`) and `is-visually-hidden` that hides the element visually but keeps it accessible for screen readers.

 5. Dynamic blocks are great for site headers, footers, dynamic data or React apps.
 Usually client does not need that much of an control to modify header or footer information so you can just build it with PHP.
 Content can be fetched from options or menus.
 You can also create a block template to give little bit of control.
 Dynamic blocks work great for blog post templates (or similar).
 It is so much easier to create markup with PHP than with FSE (Full Site Editor).

 6. For more complex stuff, you can use `view.js` files to build anything from an simple block to entire react app.
 Just remember that Poedit doesn't understand anything outside of WordPress default logic so you need to create the translations manually with `make-pot`.

+7. There are several different block examples that you can use as a starting point.

+- `example-container` is a starting point for InnerBlocks.
+It can be used for simple layout elements that can take advantage of Gutenberg Core blocks.
+Different layouts can be created with CSS and block variations.
+- `example-dynamic` is a starting point for dynamic blocks.
+It can be used for blocks that require server side rendering.
+For example, if you need to fetch data from API or database, this is the way to go.
+There is also a possibility to add Innerblocks if you need to support user generated content.
+- `example-view-script` is a starting point for blocks that require React.
+It can be used for blocks that require more complex logic or for example React apps. **You can combine view scripts with server-side-rendering and vice versa.** It is also possible to add InnerBlocks to these blocks (look example-dynamic as an example).
+View scripts can also be used to load vanilla JS scripts (see `site-header` or `site-dark-mode-toggle` as an example).
+- For static blocks see more explanation from [https://developer.wordpress.org/block-editor/getting-started/tutorial/#adding-static-rendering](https://developer.wordpress.org/block-editor/getting-started/tutorial/#adding-static-rendering)

 ---